What To Do When Your Dog Has

 If you are lucky, your veterinarian checked your pet's blood for heartworms before its heart was damaged.
 Many veterinarians check their patient's blood for heartworms every year.
 The most accurate test checks for products that heartworms release in your pet's blood stream.
 This is called an ELISA heart worm antigen test and the most commonly used one is the Idexx SNAP test that your veterinarian performs while you wait.
 A simpler test (regular or modified knotts test) is for your veterinarian to examine a spun drop of your pet's blood for heartworm larva.
 If they are there, your dog has at least 1 mature male and female heartworm.
 But if no larva are there, it could still have adult heartworms (immature ones, single-sex infections or parasites inhibited from reproduction) - so dogs that are negative on the Knotts test still need to have the ELISA test run.
 The only advantage of the Knotts technique is that it is rapid and inexpensive and, (only when positive) sufficient to make a heartworm diagnosis.

-All heartworm tests rely on finding substances that only mature heartworms produce or finding larval heartworms (microfilaria) produced by adult heartworms in your pet.
+All heartworm in-office tests rely on finding substances that only mature female heartworms produce or on finding larval heartworms (microfilaria) produced by adult heartworms in your pet.
 It takes takes 5-7 months from the day your pet was bitten by an infected mosquito for these substances to appear.
 So there is no point in asking for these tests if your pet is less than 5-7 months old.
 If you missed giving heartworm preventative, the same 5-7 months have to pass before the tests have any value.
-But fortunately, ivermectin-containing products are known to "reach back" a few months destroying baby heartworms - even if you missed giving your pet its monthly pill.(ref)
+But fortunately, ivermectin-containing products are known to "reach back" a a month or so destroying baby heartworms - even if you missed giving your pet its monthly pill.(ref)

 Occasionally, the results of another blood test, a radiograph (x-ray) or ultrasound examination makes veterinarians suspicious of heartworms.
 When the vet sees a particular pattern of blood vessels in the pet's lungs, combined with enlargement of the right side of the heart, heartworm disease often comes to mind.